trev155/stupefaction/README.md

 # stupefaction

+### up next
+- make an interactive front end in django that provides a UI for all the twitter/analysis functions

+## General Notes
 Purpose is to learn about how to scrape data from twitter API and then do some NLP on it.

 Good Tutorial to get started on Twitter / Twitter API: